What is Valley Fever Rash?

 - Swelling of the brain meninges which is rather a serious complication of Valley fever

 Valley Fever Causes

-Valley fever is caused by either of the two types of fungi known as Coccidioides immitis and Coccidioides posadasii.
+Valley fever rash is caused by either of the two types of fungi known as Coccidioides immitis and Coccidioides posadasii.
 These two types of fungi have similar identity although genetically and epidemiologically distinct from one another.
 Both types thrive in arid desert soils and have compounded life cycle.
 They both basically grow as molds in the soil with long filaments that shatter airborne spores when their soil habitat is disturbed.